TanoyBosh/TanoyBosh/README.md

 - 👋  Hi, I’m @TanoyBosh
 -    I’m interested in IT technologies.
 -    I’m currently learning Python
--    I’m looking to collaborate on IT industry
--    To reach me mail at 'tanoybosh@gmail.com'

 <!---
 TanoyBosh/TanoyBosh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.